drewtodd/drewux/content/posts/wcag-22-what-designers-and-website-owners-need-to-know/index.md

 ## What is WCAG?
 (*If this is old-hat, skip ahead to: [New Success Criteria in WCAG 2.2](#wcag-22-in-depth-whats-coming-in-this-series)*)

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) are international standards developed by the W3C that help make websites accessible to people with disabilities.
-They’re built on four principles:
+They’re built on four principles.
+To visitors, websites must be:
 - **Perceivable**
 - **Operable**
 - **Understandable**